Thai party ousted in 2014 coup picks Thaksin loyalist for PM in elections

 Parties loyal to Thaksin have won every election in Thailand since 2001.
 Thaksin was overthrown by the military in 2006, and his sister Yingluck was ousted as prime minister in 2014.
 Both are now fugitives after being convicted of corruption and negligence.

-Sudarat told Reuters on Wednesday that the party would abide by electoral laws passed by the junta that forbid Thaksin from influencing the campaign.
+Sudarat told Reuters on Wednesday that the party would abide by electoral laws passed by the government that forbid Thaksin from influencing the campaign.

 "He (Thaksin) knows that if he interferes then the party could risk getting dissolved, so he has been staying clear," she said.